VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   This class was a mixed bag, on one hand, the prof was amazing (Thank you Dr. Laubmeier).
 It was her first semester teaching but she *nailed* it.
 On the other hand, something about the subject just absolutely failed to 'click' with me, so while I could work though the problems, I felt like it was all sorta magic?
 I don't know how else to put it.
 Regardless, this is 100% on me.

 This semester I was also a Resident Assistant at UNL again.
-I still can't say much about this as I'd like; however, I will say that the entire experience as an RA made me feel that, despite the dorms existing as housing at an educational institution and the fact that I was in the dorm that was primarily used for honors students, the dorms were anything but conductive to education.
+I can't say much about this as I'd like for legal reasons; however, I will say that the entire experience as an RA made me feel that, despite the dorms existing as housing at an educational institution and the fact that I was in the dorm that was primarily used for honors students, the dorms were anything but conductive to education.
 Music majors couldn't use electric amps in the music room and nobody was allowed to have anything that wasn't UL certified in their rooms- there goes everything from 3D printers to any lab equipment.
 And like, yeah, I get it, but come on?

+{{< columns >}}

-I also felt that I was not respected as a person, as despite my request that I be stationed literally anywhere else in the building on account of my bad knee, I was assigned a room on the fourth floor of a building with no elevator.
+I also felt that I was not respected as a person.
+Despite my request that I be stationed literally anywhere else in the building on account of my bad knee, I was assigned a room on the fourth floor of a building with no elevator.
 Their response to LGBT issuses also left me unhappy, as on oppisite-sex guest wasn't allowed overnight... yeah.
 Let that one sink in, it's somehow more restrictive to straight people yet more offensive to LGBT people.
 Way to go guys.

+also as my 4th semester living in the dorms, I was growing very tired of 1-ply toilet paper.

+<--->

 <img src="/20180429_231232.jpg" alt="20180429_231232" style="zoom:13%;" />

+{{< /columns >}}

 ## 6 - Junior, Spring '19